As an Amazon Associate I earn from qualifying purchases.

 You will almost always see sopa de lima as a chicken soup, but I happened to have a rare alternative: chachalaca.
 Wha?
 You heard me, chachalaca.
 It’s a cousin of a chicken that is native to the Yucatan, so I am guessing that somewhere, someone has made sopa de lima as a chachalaca recipe.

-The best way to make sopa de lima is to cook a whole bird gently in water, vegetables and some herbs, then pull the meat off the bones, strain the stock and make the soup from there.
+I chose sopa de lima because you can really taste the bird in this recipe, as opposed to some dish where the meat is covered up in chiles.
+The best way to make this soup is to cook a whole bird gently in water, vegetables and some herbs, then pull the meat off the bones, strain the stock and make the soup from there.

 You can make things a lot faster by using shredded leftover chicken (or any other white meat) and pre-made chicken broth.
 But you will notice the difference, so if you have time, it’s better from scratch.

-My recipe for sopa de lima is an amalgam of one I found in David Sterling’s excellent book Yucatán: Recipes from a Culinary Expedition and another from a Spanish language cookbook called La Cocina Familiar en el Estado de Yucatan.
+My recipe for sopa de lima is an amalgam of one I found in David Sterling’s excellent book Yucatรกn: Recipes from a Culinary Expedition and another from a Spanish language cookbook called La Cocina Familiar en el Estado de Yucatan.

 Once made, this soup keeps for a few days in the fridge, but if you want to freeze it, leave out the garnishes and add them when you thaw and reheat it.